LOCATION PORTVILLE NY+PA

 PORTVILLE SERIES

 The Portville series consists of very deep, somewhat poorly drained soils formed in colluvium from interbedded shale, siltstone and fine-grained sandstone.
 They are nearly level to sloping soils on upland hillsides, benches, and footslopes.
 Slope ranges from 0 to 15 percent.
-Permeability is moderate in the upper solum and moderately slow or slow in the lower solum and substratum.
-Mean annual precipitation is about 37 inches and mean annual temperature is 48 degrees F.
+Saturated hydraulic conductivity is moderately high above the fragipan, and moderately high or moderately low in the fragipan and substratum.
+Mean annual precipitation is about 940 millimeters and mean annual temperature is about 9 degrees C.

 TAXONOMIC CLASS: Fine-loamy, mixed, active, mesic Aeric Fragiaqualfs